Vickline19/Water_Leak_Detection/README.md

 Start the telegram bot you created example in my case "LeakALertBot" in order to able to receive messages

 Use the token and id you created in your code as i did in order to connect the system to the bot

+## Usage

+Run the system and monitor for alerts when leaks occur

 ## Collaborators